vorakl/vorakl.github.io/src.docs/content/articles/udp-link.rst

 |

-The current architecture is fairly simple.
-The tool on the client side takes data on the stdin and sends it via UDP to the server side where the same copy of the tool takes that data from the network and sends it over to some TCP service.
+In the current architecture, the client-side tool takes data on the standard input and sends it to the server side via UDP.
+The same copy of the tool takes that data from the network on a specific UDP port and sends it to a TCP service (local or remote from a server-side perspective).
 The destination TCP service and a UDP listening port on the server side can be specified on the client at startup.
 Otherwise, a TCP connection will be established with *127.0.0.1:22* and a port is randomly chosen from a predefined port range.
 Note that the server firewall should allow the